KofiAnnan97/quick_scripts/recreation/limited_color_img_encoder/README.md

 ```

 ## Execution
-Run this command to convert a jpeg into a .lci file:
+Run this command to convert an image into a .lci file:
 ```
 .\lci-encoder -i \path\to\image.png
 ```